-Ever wondered what a backlight is?
+Ever wondered what a backlight or a side lighting is?
 Or how a gel affects a scene?
 You have come to the right place.

 Here is a glossary of all the important photography lighting terms you will need.

 This helpful article goes through five of the best lighting patterns to use for Boudoir photography.
 Either by using natural light, applying studio lights or a mixture of both.